by: Abby Johnson

 Winner: Christianity Today 2018 Book Award

 What happens when an abortion survivor finds her birth mother, who never knew her daughter was alive?
 This intensely personal story of love and redemption illumines the powerful bond between mother and child that can overcome all odds.

 Abortion harms women.
 Bad products are recalled every day: the Ford Pinto, faulty tires, dangerous prescription pills, and contaminated lettuce.
 If a product is found to pose even a modest risk to those who use it, you can bet it will soon be pulled from the market.
 Isn’t it time we Recall Abortion?

 In 2011, Susan G. Komen for the Cure was growing weary of the “pink” being tarnished by its health grants to Planned Parenthood (PPH), whose many controversies were fueling a backlash against Komen.
 They wanted to remove themselves from the pro-life/abortion debate and made what they thought was a rational, reasonable decision: seek neutral ground in the culture war by severing ties with Planned Parenthood—and in turn, eliminate a major headache while opening a new, robust fund-raising channel.
 Why did Planned Parenthood attack?
 Was Komen simply a pawn in something bigger?
 In this book, Karen Handel finally speaks.

 Margaret Sanger's Eugenic Legacy

-by: Anne Franks
+by: Angela Franks

 Margaret Sanger, the American birth-control and population-control advocate who founded Planned Parenthood, stands like a giant among her contemporaries.
 With her dominating yet winning personality, she helped generate shifts of opinion on issues that were not even publicly discussed prior to her activism, while her leadership was arguably the single most important factor in achieving social and legislative victories that set the parameters for today’s political discussion of family-planning funding, population-control aid, and even sex education.